jsnpereira/WebServiceTest/README.md

 # WebServiceTest
-This repository is create to test run against API service with Jersery Framework.
+This repository is developing in future the test against API service with Jersery Framework.

 ## the port
 the container are export the ports are: